 Skip to content

-How to Fix: RESULT_CODE_HUNG Error in Edge browser
+Fix: RESULT_CODE_HUNG Error in Edge browser

-Check Internet Connection
+Method 1: Check Internet Connection Stability

 So double-check your internet, and if you find any issues, consider switching from a wireless to a wired connection or vice versa.
 Likewise, you may also share your device’s carrier network via Hotspot.
-Try these tweaks and check if it fixes the RESULT_CODE_HUNG error in the Edge browser.

-Reload Browsing Tab
+Method 2: Reload the Browsing Tab or Page

 More often than not, simply reloading the concerned tab is enough to rectify this issue.
 So click on the Reload reload arrow icon icon to the left of the address bar and wait for the tab to reload.